The Heart-Healthy Benefits of Exercise: 10 Reasons to Stay Active

 4. Lowers the Risk of Heart Disease

-Regular physical activity is one of the most effective ways to prevent heart disease.
-Exercise helps control weight, reduces inflammation, and improves blood sugar levels-all of which contribute to a healthier heart.
-According to the American Heart Association, adults who engage in at least 150 minutes of moderate-intensity exercise per week can significantly lower their risk of heart disease.
+One of the most effective ways to prevent heart disease is through regular physical activity.
+Exercise helps control weight, reduces inflammation, and improves blood sugar levels—all of which contribute to a healthier heart.
+According to the American Heart Association, engaging in at least 150 minutes of moderate-intensity exercise per week can significantly lower the risk of heart disease.

 5. Promotes Healthy Weight Management